moeyinc/NYStateParkActivityKioskV2/README.md

 - new-feature: add a flag to enable / disable cursor display
 - bug-fix: activities' order was not sorted based on their order values

+## Architecture Overview
+There are three key components: kiosk-app, CMS, media-server.
+Users can access the kiosk app via a web browser (or a desktop app generated with Electron), and the kiosk app loads content data from CMS and media files from media-server.
+Each of the servers (kiosk-app, cms, media-server) can be hosted on premises or in cloud.

+1. kiosk-app
+Kiosk app is responsible for serving the user interface to users.
+We use Nuxt.js for building and serving the single page application.
+There are only two pages: home (index) and detail.
+Home screen displays the list of activities available in/around the park with large buttons.
+Detail screen displays the detail of each activity with tabs UI.
+Each activity can show up to 4 tabs in which you can show an article or an image gallery for the activity.
+The new content data is fetched from CMS either when a page is loaded or every 10 minutes via polling (configurable).
+The demensions are currently fixed to 1920x1080, hense the touchscreen monitor to display this kiosk app should have the same dimensions.
+Also the hardware should handle the mouse click emulation to properly trigger mouse events in the kiosk app.

+2. CMS
+CMS is responsible for serving the content data to the kiosk app and providing a GUI to manage the data with the administrators.
+We use a headless CMS framework called Keystone.js, which can generate a GraphQL API server and the Admin UI based on schema files (schema for activity entries, tab items, media files, etc) we pass to it.
+We store all data in MongoDB, except for media files (icons, images, etc) which are stored under cms/media directory by default.

+3. media-server
+Media server is responsible for serving the media files such as icons, images, etc. It's a simple Express.js server that provides an API endpoint for kiosk-app to get media files from a specified directory.
+This component could be integrated to CMS if we find a good configuration for keystone.js to do so.

 ## Prerequisite
 - nodejs (>= 10.x) and npm
 - mongodb(>= 4.x:)